microsoft/TOXIGEN/README.md

 # [ToxiGen](http://arxiv.org/abs/2203.09509): A Large-Scale Machine-Generated Dataset for Adversarial and Implicit Hate Speech Detection ![Github_Picture](https://user-images.githubusercontent.com/13631873/159418812-98ccfe19-1a63-4bc9-9692-92f096f443b6.png)
 This repository includes all necessary components that we used to generate ToxiGen dataset which contains implicitly toxic and benign sentences mentioning 13 minority groups.
+It includes a tool referred to as ALICE to stress test a given off-the-shelf content moderation system and iteratively improve it across these minority groups.

-With release of the source codes and prompt seeds for this work we hope to encourage and engage community to contribute to it by for example adding prompt seeds and generating data for minority groups that are not covered in our dataset to continuously iterate and improve it.
-This release also includes a tool referred to as ALICE to stress test a given off-the-shelf content moderation system and iteratively improve it.
+With release of the source codes and prompt seeds for this work we hope to encourage and engage community to contribute to it by for example adding prompt seeds and generating data for minority groups that are not covered in our dataset or even scenarios we have not covered to continuously iterate and improve it (e.g., by submitting PR to this repository).

 The dataset is intended to be used for training classifiers that learn to detect subtle hate speech that includes no slurs or profanity.
 The data, methods and two trained hatespeech detection checkpoints released with this work are intended to be used for research purposes only.